awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

      --node-ami auto
    ```

-1. When the previous command completes, make sure that all of your nodes have reached the `Ready` state with the following command\.
+1. When the previous command completes, verify that all of your nodes have reached the `Ready` state with the following command:

    ```
    kubectl get nodes
    ```

 1. Delete the original node group with the following command\.
-In the command, replace every `example-value` with your cluster and node group names\.
+In the command, replace every `example-value` with your cluster and node group names:

    ```
    eksctl delete nodegroup --cluster my-cluster --name standard-nodes